NREL/PyDSS/docs/source/tutorial.rst

 These configuration customizations exist for data exported using the new "ResultData" container:

-- "Export Format":  Set to "csv" or "feather"
+- "Export Format":  Set to "csv" or "h5"
 - "Export Compression":  Set to true or false.
 - "Export Elements":  Set to true to export static element parameters.